Close

 Daily

-For each day across the calendar year, two reports are made available for all free-to-air (FTA) broadcasters plus their affiliates combined:
+For each day across the calendar year, two reports are made available:

 1.)
 Total TV Overnight Top 30 Programs